TGT12206/cs-neural-network/README.md

 # cs-neural-network
-A system for learning neural networks using backpropagation in C#
+My system for neural networks that use backpropagation, written in C#